-A mix of feelings overcomes me.
+A mixture of feelings overwhelms me.
 How many lies could the Capitol have convinced me of over the years?
 Could any of it have been real?
 I now know what it must have been like for Peeta, when he arrived at District 13.
 I don't know what's real.
 Yes, there is the possibility that everyone I knew to be dead can still alive.
-But, there is also the possibility that those I assumed were alive could be dead.
+But, there is also the possibility that those I assumed were alive could be gone.
 What about Gale?
 Is he okay?
 What about his plot with Coin and Beetee?
 Did that ever happen?
 Were they really planning on sacrificing children?
 If the war never ended, then it can only be assumed that whatever plans they did have never came to fruition.

 That's when it hit me.
 Prim.
 Did she ever come to the Capitol?
 Is she alive?
 Just when I thought everything I loved had been taken from me, something returned.
-The possibility of getting Prim back had sparked something in me.
+The possibility of getting Prim back had sparked something inside of me.
 A fighter that I had not seen long since the Hunger Games has resurfaced.
 Katniss Everdeen, the Girl on Fire.

 I move forward, determined to save whoever awaits me.
 The climb down is tiring.
 I can hear poor Effie wheezing ahead of me.
 She continues without a single complaint though.
 Effie's probably in the same place I was, when Bonnie got to me yesterday.
 I didn't care where or how far we were going as long as it was somewhere safe.